• Home

 *You may need to reapply another thin coating of oil halfway through.
 Make sure you do not over oil or your tortillas will be very greasy (learned this from experience!).

-I hope you enjoy learning to make these delicious tortillas!
+I hope you enjoy learning to make these delicious homemade flour tortillas!
 Please comment below if you have any questions or need additional information.
 Also, if you make these using a non-cast iron skillet I would love to hear how it went for you!

 Want more easy from scratch recipes?
 Don’t forget to sign up for our email list so you never miss a post!